Stuart Morgan-Ayrs BA BSc BA MSc(Psy) FRSSA FRSPH FNCP FICP

 - Long term personal development

-I am multi modal and integrative, however my most specialist areas are:
+I am multi modal and integrative, however my most specialist areas of therapy model application are:

 - Personal development through psychoanalysis